-- the length of each span has been considered only once in calculating route line length, regardless of the number of circuits it contains - the distances between line and cable segments do not reflect vertical components such as sag. - Changes in height are ignored. - Multiple circuits counted only once.
+- The length of each span has been considered only once in calculating route line length, regardless of the number of circuits it contains. - The distances between line and cable segments do not reflect vertical components such as sag. - Changes in height are ignored. - Multiple circuits counted only once. - Service spans and private spans are not included within route line length calculations (as per Page 66 of the RIN, Appendix F: Definitions Route Line Length).